Democratic watchman. (Bellefonte, Pa.) 1855-1940, April 22, 1932, Image 7

 more keenly with their left eyes.
 It

-is abno for such people to be
+is abnormal for such people to be

 made right-handed by practice.
 They